-Along the way, Brian and Marie will regale you with history and folk tales, and share their great knowledge of Lerwick's beautiful harbour, Bressay lighthouse, Orkneyman's Cave, the Giant's leg and so much to share about the fascinating coastline of Bressay.
-When sea conditions allows we take you into the beautiful Orkneyman's cave and if that happens to be our underwater camera dive site for that day we sometimes see plankton, starfish, crabs, sea urchins, sea anemones, soft corals, jellyfish and Shetland's underwater forest of kelp.
-If we use our other dive site you will get to see the wreck of a barge called the Girdleness that sank in WW II, where again you will get to see crabs, starfish, brittle stars, very colourful sun stars, sea anemones, light bulbs and the occassional curious seal that has been known to try and steal our ROV camera.
+Along the way, Brian and Marie will regale you with history and folk tales, and share their great knowledge of Lerwick's beautiful harbour, the Bressay Lighthouse, the Orkneyman's Cave, the magnificent giant's leg, the geology of Bressay, local history and much more.
+When sea conditions allows the tour takes you right into the beautiful Orkneyman's cave and if that happens to be our underwater camera dive site for that day we sometimes see plankton, starfish, crabs, sea urchins, sea anemones, soft corals, jellyfish and Shetland's kelp forest.
+If we use our other dive site you will get to see the wreck of a barge called the Girdleness which sank during WW II.
+Today the wreck is teeming with crabs, starfish, brittle stars, very colourful sun stars, sea anemones, light bulbs and the occassional curious seal that has been known to try and steal our ROV camera.
 If sea conditions allows we will sail you through the magnificent Giant's Leg Archway - which is always a WOW with our guests.
 Click on our photo gallery to view many more fabulous pictures from our tours - each gives full details of the different wildlife, underwater adventures and places we take you on our tour.

 The map below shows the route we take, but the tour can change from day-to-day depending on the wind speed and direction - we always steer our course for the most sheltered water.
 Our tours are very much weather dependent, that's why when booking we advise not leaving it until your last days in Shetland and we also ask for you to provide a contact number so that if we do need to cancel, then we can get you booked onto another tour.